aproplan/aproplan-api-doc/README.md

 * Fill parameters with your requester id, the API url and credentials to use in the config.js file
 * Run `npm install` to install packages (you need to have nodejs installed)
 * Run `node index.js` to run the program to show some sample

+There are samples

+* To make a login into APROPLAN and renew the token (Services/authService.js)
+* To get entities with filters (index.js)
+* To retrieve the list of projects and then, to select one to work on it (Services/projectService.js)
+* Update a point by changing its status (Services/pointService.js)